MuddyBootsCode/permit-tracker/README.md

 The project is currently dockerized.
 To get started run in the terminal do these TWO things:

-1. cd into the "client" folder and run "yarn install"
+1. cd into the "client" folder and run "yarn install" cd .. back into the main folder
 2. in the terminal run "docker-compose up".